vokbuda/submissions_hackerrank/README.md

 <br/>
 <br/>
 - ```python start.py```<br/><br/>
-- after all u will see the following screen<br/><br/>
+- After completing all steps, you will see the following screen:<br/><br/>
 ![image](https://github.com/user-attachments/assets/d7aec1bc-1830-4900-ab15-6a147983175b)
-- insert number of pages on hackerrank which u need to submit, in my case i have 20, but need only 15 so insert 15<br/><br/>
+- Insert the number of pages from HackerRank that you need to submit.
+In my case, I have 20 pages, but I only need to submit 15, so I will enter 15<br/><br/>
 ![image](https://github.com/user-attachments/assets/c8b7033d-4dea-4f41-ab62-aa508e0b7647)
 <br/><br/>
-- after that it will ask u about your username and password of hackerrank, <br/><br/>
+- After that, the program will ask for your HackerRank **username** and **password**. <br/><br/>
-- insert credentials(Pay attention if u insert your credentials correctly,  ```python start.py```),<br/><br/>
+- Enter your credentials (make sure you input them correctly), then run  ```python start.py```),<br/><br/>
-don't worry, because u can actually check my code i won't send these credentials anywhere<br/>
+Don’t worry about your credentials; you can check my code, and I won't send them anywhere.<br/>
-after all these steps program starts working(it takes nearly 23 minutes on my laptop with 16gb ram, processor intel i7) don't close chrome window during this operation, also u can do everything u need during this operation</br></br>
+Once these steps are done, the program will start working (it takes approximately 23 minutes on my laptop with 16GB RAM and an Intel i7 processor).
+Do not close the Chrome window during this operation.
+You can continue using your computer for other tasks while the program runs.</br></br>
-- after all u will see file scripts.py and merged_output.py in the same directory as start.py
+- After the process is complete, you will find the files scripts.py and merged_output.py in the same directory as start.py